Bitcoin Trust wins 48,000 bitcoins auctioned by U.S. Marshals

 Draper also declined to disclose the price he paid.

-The move helps fulfill his plan to invest 300 bitcoins in every business that participates in Boost, a programme for bitcoin-related startups founded by his son, Adam Draper.
+The move helps fulfill his plan to invest 300 bitcoins in every business that participates in Boost, a program for bitcoin-related startups founded by his son, Adam Draper.

 Last week's second auction of bitcoins by the U.S. Marshals showed a drastic decline in bidders from the first sale in June.
 The first auction attracted 45 bidders, with 63 bids, while the December sale showed just 11 buyers and 27 bids, according to the Marshals Service office.